 - This time it was the first Inter-State Tiger relocation programme, from Madhya Pradesh to Odisha and it failed.

 - Mahavir died and Sundari returned back to home in Madhya Pradesh after failure of tiger translocation project.

-- This inter-state Project started in 2018 when Mahavir from Kanha tiger reserve and Sundari from Bandhavgarh tiger reserve in MP were chosen by NTCA in collaboration with WWI- Dehradun, to be transferred to Satkosia Tiger Reserve in Odisha.
+- This inter-state Project started in 2018 when Mahavir from Kanha tiger reserve and Sundari from Bandhavgarh tiger reserve in MP were chosen by NTCA in collaboration with Wildlife Institute of India (WII), to be transferred to Satkosia Tiger Reserve in Odisha.